 JavaScript Console - Debug Your Code

-In this tutorial, you will learn about the JavaScript console, types of console methods with examples of how to use them.
+In this tutorial, you will learn about the JavaScript console, types of console methods with examples and how to use them.

 What is console in javascript?

-The console is an object in javascript which is used for debugging and logging results.
+The console is an object in javascript that is used as debugging tool and logging results.

 Console is a global object so it is available in every scope.
-It is also available in the global scope of the browser window.
-You can use it as window.console
+You can use it as window.console or direct console.

 Example: